EDE 380 Literacy for Early Childhood and Elementary Teachers

 Homework due: No reading this week.

-Assignment due: Miscue analysis project due May 10.
-Absolutely no work of any kind will be accepted after this date and time.
+Assignment due: Literacy Instructional Module #2, parts A and B, with cooperating teacher's evaluation, is due absolutely no later than Dec.
+14. Absolutely no work of any kind will be accepted after this date.

 Academic Honesty:Academic integrity is the foundation of the academic community.
 Because each student has the primary responsibility for being academically honest, students are advised to read and understand all sections of this policy relating to standards of conduct and academic life.
 Park University 2006-2007 Undergraduate Catalog Page 87-89